Marlins vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- In their last 10 games with a total, the Marlins and their opponents have failed to hit the over seven times.
+- In their last 10 matchups with a total posted by sportsbooks, the Marlins and their opponents are 3-6-1 when it comes to hitting the over.

+- Bookmakers have not posted a runline in any of the Marlins' past 10 contests.

 Marlins Betting Records & Stats